goossaert/kingdb/README.md

 ###Where is the documentation?

-You can find detailed the documentation here. (*coming soon*)
+You can learn more about how to use KingDB from the [documentation](doc/kingdb.md).

 ###How do I install KingDB?

-Installation instructions are in the documentation, here. (*coming soon*)
+You can find intallation instructions in the [installation section](doc/kingdb.md#2-how-to-install-kingdb) of the documentation.

 KingDB has no external dependencies and has been tested on: